rust-lang/keyword-generics-initiative/updates/2023-02-23-keyword-generics-progress-report-feb-2023.md

-We'll be working closely with the Lang Team, Const WG, and Async WG on these proposals, and in some cases (such as `trait async`) we may even take an advicing role with a WG directly driving the RFC.
+We'll be working closely with the Lang Team, Const WG, and Async WG on these proposals, and in some cases (such as `trait async`) we may even take an advising role with a WG directly driving the RFC.
 As usual, these will be going through the RFC-nightly-stabilization cycle.
 And only once we're fully confident in them will they become available on stable Rust.

 We're intentionally not yet including `effect/.do` notation on this roadmap.
 We expect to only be able to start this work once we have `?async` on nightly, which we don't yet have.
-So for now we'll continue work on designing it within the iniatiative, and hold off on making plans to introduce it quite yet.
+So for now we'll continue work on designing it within the initiative, and hold off on making plans to introduce it quiet yet.

 ## Conclusion